decentology/hyperverse-docs/docs/basics/welcome.md

 ## What is the Hyperverse?

-The Hyperverse makes it simple for JavaScript developers to build web3 apps without writing a single line of smart contract code.
-It's an open marketplace of community-built, audited, easy to discover **smart modules** that include _smart contracts_, _UI harness_, _documentation_, and _sample apps_.
-Our goal is to enable millions of web2 developers to build for web3 and unlock its full potential.
+Welcome to the Hyperverse — the npm install for smart contracts!
+We make it super simple for JavaScript developers to build web3 apps without writing a single line of smart contract code.
+Our mission is to onboard 10 million web2 developers to web3 with our growing marketplace of community-built, audited and easy-to-discover smart modules.

 <!-- ![1](/img/content/docs/gif/lego-person.gif) -->